 - Providing third phase support group and grad group weekly

 - Providing educational groups ten hours weekly.
-Groups include: Adult Children of Alcoholics, Relapse Prevention Group, Goal Setting and Review, Anger Management and Life Skills.
+Groups include: Adult Children of Alcoholics, Relapse Prevention Group, Seeking Safety, Thinking For Change, Anger Management and Life Skills.

 - Providing therapy groups a minimum of ten hours per week.
 Groups include: Things Left Unsaid, Devil’s Advocate, Empty Chair, Dasein, Family Sculpture, Group Rap, How I See You and Wounded Child

-- Providing 12-step meetings, AA meetings once weekly and H&I once weekly
+- Providing 12-step meetings, AA meetings once weekly and book study group

-- Daily walks and monthly outings to park
+- Daily walks (when permitted) and monthly outings to park